murillo-nahas/data-structures/sort/README.md

 ### What is Stack?

-Stack can be described as similar as Queue.
+Stack can be described as very similar as the Queue.
 But, instead of FIFO pattern, with Stack, we have to use the LIFO pattern, (last in, first out).
 Stacks usually have the following methods:

 - push: adds an item to the stack